Re-Volt-America/RVA/docs/CONTRIBUTING.md

 * No tabs -- Use 2 spaces.

 ## Code Development
 ### System Architecture & Design Patterns
-- This project being a Rails application follows the MVC (Model View Controller) pattern.
+- This project, being a Rails application, follows the MVC (Model View Controller) pattern.
+- Databases are prefixed using the term `rv` (Re-Volt).
+Follow this standard when naming model databases.

 ## Repository Interaction
 ### Branches